BimberTeam/BimberApp/README.md

 </table>

 ## About project :question:
-***Have you ever feel need to met new peoples that love the same type of alcohol like you?
-Peoples that like to party the exact way like you?
+***Have you ever felt the need to met new peoples that love the same type of alcohol as you?
+Peoples, that like to party the exact same way as you?
 Now Bimber makes meeting those people possible.***

-Bimber is a tinder-like app in which you can instead of search for love, you search for party and drinking.
-You can discover new people by swiping them just like in Tinder but what's different when you matched with other user, you formed a party group.
-It means that other people can discover you as a group and swipe you.
-You can accept or reject new members in dedicated view, it works like voting - if 50% of group accepts new user he joins your group.
-You can also add users you discover to your friends so later form group from them or simply add them to an existing group.
-We added also feature known from snapchat - a localization map, that helps users meet together.
-However, remember every group exists only for certain amount of time, so don't delay your party time forever, cause you can lose party opportunity.
+Bimber is a tinder-like app in which you can instead of searching for love search for parties and drinking.
+You can discover new people by swiping them just like in Tinder but what's different is when you match with another person, you form a party group.
+It means that other thirsty souls can discover you as a group so more people can party together.
+You can accept or reject potential party-goers in a dedicated view, it works like voting - if 50% of the group members accept the candidate, he's in.
+You can add people you discovered to your friends' list with whom you can later create a new group or simply invite them to an existing group.
+We also implemented a well-known feature you may recall from Snapchat  - a localization map.
+It helps users to see where they currently are so they can meet together.
+Just like in Snapchat stories, each group exists for a limited time.
+Make sure you get in touch with people you like as after 4 days all group history will be gone forever.

+### What we learned
+During working on that project we learned a lot about team cooperation.
+We often work simultaneously on the same code base so we have to develop good task management.
+Luckily GitHub had a great tool for that (Projects).
+As we worked in a team, we learned how important it is to write clean and readable code, so other team members could easily understand it.
+At the end it turned out that creating app with team is way more exciting cause you can discuss every ideas together and work out the best solution.

 ## Technology stack :computer:
+### Backend
+Full description of backend technologies is available [here](https://github.com/BimberTeam/Bimber)
+### Frontend
+To develop a mobile application we went for the multiplatform framework **Flutter**.
+For state management, we went for the BLoC pattern which is great to separate business logic from presentation.
+To communicate with our backend server we went for graphql_flutter.

 ## Frontend demo :iphone: